Restream/redmine_customize/README.md

 The plugin highlights a note in the issue history when it is accessed by a direct link ((.../issues/XXX#note-YYY)
 ![highlighted issue note](customize_16.PNG)

-### Respect version's sharing settings
-* The plugin supports and preserves the project version sharing settings Fixed links in version overview.
-Find issues according to version sharing settings (http://www.redmine.org/projects/redmine/wiki/RedmineProjectSettings#Versions)
+### Fix Shared Version Issue

+The plugin fixes a Redmine error when issues with a [shared target version](http://www.redmine.org/projects/redmine/wiki/RedmineProjectSettings#Versions) are not displayed correctly on the version overview page.

+*This was fixed in Redmine 2.6.*

 ## License